Rafael2022-prog/omega-lang/ROADMAP_COMPLETION_REPORT.md

 ## Conclusion

-OMEGA Blockchain Programming Language has successfully completed all phases of its development roadmap with exceptional results.
+OMEGA Blockchain Programming Language has successfully completed all five phases of its development roadmap with exceptional results.
 The language is production-ready with:

 - ✅ **Robust Architecture**: Self-hosting compiler with multi-target support
 - ✅ **Comprehensive Security**: Multi-layered audit and verification systems